scala/improvement-proposals/content/clause-interleaving.md

 Class signatures already have limitations compared to def signatures.
 For example, they must have at least one term parameter list.
 There is therefore precedent for limiting their expressiveness compared to def parameter lists.

 The rationale for this restriction is that classes also define associated types.
 It is unclear what the type of an instance of `Pair` with `A` and `B` should be.
 It could be defined as `Foo[A][B]`.
 That still leaves holes in terms of path-dependent types, as `B`'s definition could not depend on the path `a`.
 Allowing interleaved type parameters for class definitions is therefore restricted for now.
 It could be allowed with a follow-up proposal.

+Note: As `apply` is a normal method, it is totally possible to define a method `def apply[A](a: A)[B](b: B)` on `Pair`'s companion object, allowing to create instances with `Pair[Int](4)[Char]('c')`.

+The left hand side of extension methods remains unchanged, since they only have one explicit term clause, and since the type parameters are very rarely passed explicitly, it is not as necessary to have multiple type clauses there.

 ### Compatibility
 The proposal is expected to be backward source compatible.
 New signatures currently do not parse, and typing rules are unchanged for existing signatures.